London Underground battery–electric locomotives: Protection

 All battery locomotives are fitted with tripcocks which are operated by trackside equipment if the train passes a signal at danger.
 Eighteen (L15–L21 and L44–L54) are also fitted with Central line Automatic Train Protection (ATP).
 When they were built, locomotives L25 to L32 were fitted with Automatic Train Operation (ATO) equipment, which allowed them to work on the Victoria line.
 The tripcock could be isolated, and a trip valve performed a similar function, except that it was operated by the ATO controller.
 A special setting was provided that allowed the vehicles to move if they were not receiving safety track signals, but the maximum speed in these circumstances was limited to 10 mph.
 By the mid-1980s, this equipment had ceased to be used, as works trains were only run on the Victoria line when engineers had possession of the whole line.
 Subsequently, some locomotives (L27–L32) have been fitted with a new type of Victoria line ATP equipment which was designed by Metronet on behalf of Transplant, the operator of the fleet.
 This system was installed during 2007 at Ruislip Depot.
 It is compatible with the new Distance-to-Go Radio (DTG-R) ATP system which has been implemented on the Victoria line by Westinghouse Rail Systems.

 Ownership

-The locomotives are, since the start of London Underground's PPP scheme, in the ownership of TransPlant.
+During the London Underground's PPP period, the locomotives were in the ownership of TransPlant.
+TransPlant has since been brought back in-house as Engineering Vehicle Operations.
 The locomotives are all based at Ruislip Depot.